xielei/swoole-worker/docs/zh-CN/README.md

 =================================================
-SwooleWorker is a distributed long connection development framework based on Swoole4.
+SwooleWorker is a distributed long connection development framework based on Swoole.

 [HomePage] https://swoole.plus
 =================================================